buildpacks-community/kpack/rfcs/0003-image-filter.md

 ```
 $ kp image list -h

-Prints a table of the most important information about images in the provided namespace.
+Prints a table of the most important information about images in the provided namespace or in all namespaces.

 The namespace defaults to the kubernetes current-context namespace.